mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.1/security/ent/tls-ssl/ar-custom/index.md

 - [Installation walkthrough](#installing-dcos-enterprise-with-a-custom-ca-certificate).
 - [Example use cases](#example-use-cases) then provide example file contents for the custom external certificate configuration files for three popular use cases.

-# Supported CA certificates
+# Supported certificates
 - Certificates with both RSA and ECC type keys are supported
 - Custom external certificates are only supported for a fresh installation of DC/OS Enterprise 2.1 or later.
 Older versions of DC/OS are not supported.
 It is possible to add a custom external certificate during upgrade to 2.1.

 # Glossary
-- **Custom External certificate:** Your custom external certificate in PEM format, which will be used to access the cluster through Admin Router for the given set of server names.
+- **Custom external certificate:** A certificate in PEM format, that will be used to access the cluster through Admin Router for a provided set of server names.
 If necessary, it should include all the intermediate CA certificates up to the root CA certificate trusted by the clients.
-It is advised to not to include the final root CA certificate in the PEM file, but is not strictly necessary.
+The root CA certificate does not need to be included in the PEM file.

-- **Server names:** A set of names which Admin Router will try matching to the Custom External certificate's Canonical Name and Subject Alternative Names.
-The server names can be one of:
+- **Server names:** A set of names that Admin Router will match to the custom external certificate's Canonical Name and Subject Alternative Names.
-  - plain hostname, e.g. example.com
-  - ip address as a string, e.g. 1.2.3.4
-  - a \* wildcard, e.g. \*.example.com, which will match all the subdomains of
-    example.com (e.g. foo.example.com, bar.example.com), but not the domain
-    itself - `example.com` and the sub-sub domains: foo.bar.example.com (or any deeper domains)
-  - a \. wildcard with will match the same as \* wildcard plus the domain itself and cannot be one of:
-  - master.mesos
-  - leader.mesos
-  - registry.component.thisdcos.directory

-- **Private key associated with the custom external certificate:** The private key in the PKCS#8 format associated with the custom external certificate.
+- **Private key associated with the custom external certificate:** A private key in the PKCS#8 format associated with the custom external certificate.

 - **Installation directory:** The directory on the bootstrap node where the DC/OS installer resides.
 It is denoted with `$DCOS_INSTALL_DIR` in this document.